discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ## Fetching and deleting responses

 ::: danger
-You _cannot_ fetch nor delete an ephemeral message.
+You _cannot_ delete an ephemeral message.
 :::

 In addition to replying to a slash command, you may also want to delete the initial reply.
 You can use `CommandInteraction#deleteReply()` for this: